fubaru4/avs4000-docker/README.md

 # avs4000-docker
 ## Description

-This is a quick and dirty container for building a docker container that supports the avs4000d device.
+This is a quick and dirty project for building a docker container that supports the avs4000d device.

 ## Prereqs: